PTSD Awareness Month

 PTSD and Cannabis

-To preface this section, we need to state that our products are not intended to diagnose, treat, cure, or prevent any disease or condition.
+To preface this section, we must state that our products are not intended to diagnose, treat, cure, or prevent any disease or condition.
+We are merely presenting information about cannabis as it relates to PTSD.

 Remember that this is a limited study of 150 participants and only considered those who consumed cannabis vs. those who didn't.
-But keep into account that the article does not mention if the participants were receiving treatment for PTSD, such as Cognitive Behavioral Therapy (CBT), for example.
+The article does not mention if the participants were receiving treatment for PTSD, such as Cognitive Behavioral Therapy (CBT).

 Another interesting set of findings on cannabis and PTSD is how cannabinoids can affect the amygdala.
 You can watch the video below to learn more about this topic, but we'll give a quick summary too.

-But still, according to a study by the RAND Center of Military Health Policy Research, less than 50% of returning veterans who need mental health services receive any treatment.
+Still, according to a study by the RAND Center for Military Health Policy Research, less than 50% of returning veterans who need mental health services receive any treatment.

 Veterans who need mental health treatment for conditions such as PTSD face many barriers, which can include: